zama-ai/concrete/docs/tutorial/extensions.md

 # Extensions

-**Concrete** supports native Python and NumPy operations as much as possible, but not everything is available in Python or NumPy.
-So, we provide some extensions ourselves to improve your experience.
+**Concrete** supports native Python and NumPy operations as much as possible, but not everything in Python or NumPy is available.
+Therefore, we provide some extensions ourselves to improve your experience.

 ## fhe.univariate(function)